Create an FCI with a premium file share (SQL Server on Azure VMs)

 # Get the existing compute VM $vm = Get-AzVM -Name <vm_name> -ResourceGroupName <resource_group_name> # Register SQL VM with SQL IaaS Agent extension New-AzSqlVM -Name $vm.Name -ResourceGroupName $vm.ResourceGroupName -Location $vm.Location ` -LicenseType <license_type>

 If you deployed your SQL Server VMs in multiple subnets, skip this step.
-If you deployed your SQL Server VMs to a single subnet, then you'll need to configure an additional component to route traffic to your FCI.
+If you deployed your SQL Server VMs to a single subnet, then you need to configure an additional component to route traffic to your FCI.
 You can configure a virtual network name (VNN) with an Azure Load Balancer, or a distributed network name for a failover cluster instance.
 Review the differences between the two and then deploy either a distributed network name or a virtual network name and Azure Load Balancer for your failover cluster instance.

-- Filestream isn't supported for a failover cluster with a premium file share.
+- FILESTREAM isn't supported for a failover cluster with a premium file share.
 To use filestream, deploy your cluster by using Storage Spaces Direct or Azure shared disks instead.

 - DBCC CHECKDB on

-msdbdatabase is not supported.
+msdbdatabase isn't supported.

 Limited extension support

-At this time, SQL Server failover cluster instances on Azure virtual machines registered with the SQL IaaS Agent extension only support a limited number of features.
+At this time, SQL Server failover cluster instances on Azure virtual machines, registered with the SQL IaaS Agent extension, only support a limited number of features.
 See the table of benefits.

-If your SQL Server VM has already been registered with the SQL IaaS Agent extension and you've enabled any features that require the agent, you'll need to unregister from the extension by deleting the SQL virtual machine resource for the corresponding VMs and then register it with the SQL IaaS Agent extension again.
+If your SQL Server VM has already been registered with the SQL IaaS Agent extension and you've enabled any features that require the agent, you need to unregister from the extension by deleting the SQL virtual machine resource for the corresponding VMs and then register it with the SQL IaaS Agent extension again.
 When you're deleting the SQL virtual machine resource by using the Azure portal, clear the check box next to the correct virtual machine to avoid deleting the virtual machine.